-We invite you to contribute to the UUA Disaster Relief Fund (formerly the Hurricane Irma Recovery Fund) so the UUA can provide financial assistance to UU congregations impacted by these and other natural disasters.
+We invite you to contribute to the UUA Disaster Relief Fund so the UUA can provide financial assistance to UU congregations impacted by natural disasters.
 In addition to facilitating their own disaster recovery, congregations receiving disaster relief funds will have discretion to provide financial assistance to their members, as well as to support local partner organizations serving the community at large.
 The Church of the Larger Fellowship (CLF) may apply on behalf of CLF members living in disaster areas.

 Puerto Rico's situation is especially severe.
 To contribute aid beyond the Unitarian Universalist sphere, there are many organizations on the ground doing important work, such as ConPRmetidos, founded in 2012 to create a stable, productive, and self-sufficient Puerto Rico through equitable and systemic change; The Maria Fund, initially called Hurricane Maria Community Relief & Recovery Fund, housed at the Center for Popular Democracy in NY; and United for Puerto Rico, a collaboration between the Government of Puerto Rico and the Private Sector, or Plan PR: A Just RICANstruction.
 As for the U.S. Virgin Islands, consider supporting the Community Foundation of the Virgin Islands Relief Fund.

 We know that long after the initial clean-up, real recovery can take months or years.
 Your donations will allow the UUA to respond flexibly to this tragedy and to new situations as they arise.

 To donate by mail, please make check payable to the UUA with "Disaster Relief Fund" on the memo line, and send to UUA Gift Processing, 24 Farnsworth St, Boston, MA 02210.